What is Cannabis sativa?

 Non-medical usage of Cannabis sativa

-Woman creating a colorful Cannabis sativa inspired portrait.
+Woman creating a colourful Cannabis sativa inspired portrait.

 Cannabis sativa vs. Cannabis indica vs. Cannabis ruderalis